Can I Drive in Dubai with USA License

 3. Age Limit: As mentioned earlier, the minimum age limit for driving in Dubai is 18 years.
 Therefore, if you are below 18 years old, you cannot drive in Dubai with your USA license.

-4. Driving on the Left-Hand Side: In the USA, you drive on the right-hand side of the road, while in Dubai, you drive on the left-hand side.
-It’s essential to adjust to this change to avoid road accidents.
+4. In both the USA and Dubai, you drive on the right-hand side of the road.
+It’s essential to be aware of this when travelling to ensure safety and avoid road accidents.

 Can I Rent a Car in Dubai with a US License